djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/README.md

 ![image](https://github.ibm.com/skol/agentic-ai-client-bootcamp/assets/451557/b9fb42fc-4aa1-4010-b850-5c8f20e3e05a)

-## Introduction
+## The Problem

 The sales department of ABC Motors Corp, an automotive large player, when preparing sales proposals, they were spending a lot of time understanding the features of competing products and comparing them with their own products.
-ABC Motor Corp, needs an automated competitive analysis system to help their sales teams quickly identify and position their products against competitors.
-Traditionally, gathering competitor insights required extensive manual research, making it inefficient and prone to outdated information.
-Therefore, the goal of this use case is to create an AI enabled system that support the customer's competitive analysis and market research.

-## Business Challeneges
+Sales teams were spending excessive time manually researching competitor products and comparing them with their own.
+This process was:

 ### Time-consuming competitive research
 Sales teams spend excessive time manually gathering competitor insights, delaying decision-making and reducing productivity.